AwesomesauceLabs/piglet-manual/index.md

 [Runtime Import Tutorial](#runtime-import-tutorial) before exploring the PigletViewer code, as the tutorial provides a much more succinct introduction to the Piglet API.

+# Change Log

+## Release 1.0.4 (2020-09-28)

+Added support for URP in Unity 2019.3+:

+* If your project uses URP, just unpack Assets/Piglet/Extras/URPShaders.unitypackage and you are ready to go!

+Bugfixes:

+* Fix import failures when file path contains spaces
+* Fix _emissiveFactor in shaders for built-in render pipeline
+* Fix warning: "Script 'Animation' has the same name as built-in Unity component."
+* Fix warnings about obsolete UnityWebRequest API in Unity 2020.2

+## Release 1.0.3 (2020-09-02)

+Bugfix release.

+GltfImporter:

+* Support models with > 64k vertices per mesh
+* Minor code cleanup and refactoring (e.g. use more consistent method names, remove unused method parameters)

+## Release 1.0.2 (2020-08-10)

+Bugfix release.

+* Add .asmdef files to Piglet tree, so that advanced users have better control over their build config

+ChangeLog.txt [new]:

+* Move ChangeLog.txt to Assets/Piglet/Documentation, so
+that users can see it.

+GltfImporter:

+* Throw Piglet.JsonParseException instead of
+Newtonsoft.Json.JsonParseException on glTF parsing errors.
+This decouples Piglet applications from Json.NET, so that Piglet has the option to use other JSON parsing libraries in the future.

+UnityGLTF:

+* Replace GLTFSerialization.dll with C# source files, so that Piglet no longer depends on a specific version of Newtonsoft.Json.dll (10:0:0:0).
+This allows users to resolve the multiple-copies-of-Json.NET problem by deleting Piglet's copy of Newtonsoft.Json.dll.
+It also gives users more convenient access to the glTF parsing code, for their own understanding/modification.

+## Release 1.0.1 (2020-07-20)

+Bugfixes:

+* Fix hardcoded paths that would cause NullReferenceException after "Piglet" folder was moved/renamed
+* Speed up reads from Android content URIs

+## Release 1.0.0 (2020-07-10)

+First release!

 # Footnotes